louisgomes-pe/classical-image-denoising/README.md

 | Wavelet thresholding | Sparsity in a fixed transform basis | Wavelet (Haar from scratch + PyWavelets) |
 | BM3D | Non-local self-similarity + transform sparsity | 3D patch groups |

-The progression is deliberate: from purely local averaging, to edge-aware local filtering, to non-local patch averaging, to transform-domain sparsity, and finally to BM3D which combines the last two.

-The Haar wavelet transform is implemented from scratch (forward and inverse, multi-level dyadic decomposition) before switching to PyWavelets, to make explicit what the transform actually computes rather than treating it as a black box.
+The Haar wavelet transform is implemented from scratch (forward and inverse, multi-level dyadic decomposition) before switching to PyWavelets, which provides more advanced wavelets.

 ## Results